statguy/Blur/README.md

 (View [PDF](https://github.com/statguy/Blur/blob/master/README.pdf) of this document to view the equations.)

-An R package for determining effective spatial scales of covariates using convolution.
+An R package for finding convolution for subsets of large rasters (to determine effective spatial scales).

 Introduction
 ------------